nickeblewis/nicklewis.net.7/blog/2019-07-17-apple-court-garden.md

 ![Eryngium planum ‘Jade Frost’](/images/uploads/_DSC4954.jpg "Eryngium planum ‘Jade Frost’")

-In the case of this beautiful Eryngium planum "Jade Frost", I did make a note of the name. _Write about these plants here later_
+In the case of this beautiful Eryngium planum "Jade Frost", I did make a note of the name.
+I found [this article](https://www.gardenersworld.com/plants/eryngium-planum-jade-frost/) on the Gardener's World website very interesting.
+I had no idea it's common name is "Sea Holly" despite seeing a few of these plants in other gardens.
+I wouldn't mind introducing one to our garden at home.

 ![Eryngium planum ‘Jade Frost’](/images/uploads/_DSC4955.jpg "Eryngium planum ‘Jade Frost’")

 Last of all if you want to visit, then why not take a look at their web page? http://applecourtgarden.co.uk/

-_Interested in buying any of the photos on this page as a print, then drop me a line via our contact form or see the links beneath some of the images as I introduce a means of doing this more automatically_
+Interested in buying any of the photos on this page as a print?
+Then you are more than welcome to drop me a line via our contact form.

-_Many of these images are available via my collection on Alamy (details here)_
+Soon there will be an easier way of doing this when I introduce Snipcart or another similar payment gateway system to the site.

-[ ] - Once happy with all of the above, schedule for sharing and future shares across CoSchedule
+Many of these images plus thousands more are available via my [Alamy Portfolio](https://www.alamy.com/search/imageresults.aspx?pl=1&plno=188013)